 Does your dog itch and scratch, especially after eating certain foods?
 Does she suffer from recurrent ear infections, hot spots or hair loss?
-If so, she’s not alone.
+If so, she’s not alone, many dogs show side effects after vaccines.

 Food allergy is a growing concern.
 In fact, it’s the third leading cause of allergy symptoms in dogs, after flea bite allergies and atopy.
 You may be surprised to learn a major reason for the explosion of allergies in dogs.